ansible/ansible/docsite/rst/developing_modules.rst

 * Documentation: Make sure it exists
     * Module documentation should briefly and accurately define what each module and option does, and how it works with others in the underlying system.
 Documentation should be written for broad audience--readable both by experts and non-experts.
 This documentation is not meant to teach a total novice, but it also should not be reserved for the Illuminati (hard balance).
     * If an argument takes both C(True)/C(False) and C(Yes)/C(No), the documentation should use C(True) and C(False).
-    * Descriptions should always start with a Capital letter and end with a full stop.
+    * Descriptions should always start with a capital letter and end with a full stop.
 Consistency always helps.
     * The `required` setting is only required when true, otherwise it is assumed to be false.
     * If `required` is false/missing, `default` may be specified (assumed 'null' if missing).
 Ensure that the default parameter in docs matches default parameter in code.
     * Documenting `default` is not needed for `required: true`.
     * Remove unnecessary doc like `aliases: []` or `choices: []`.
-    * Do not create choices that can be confused for booleans.  choices: ['no', 'verify', 'always], 'no' will be seen as a boolean, check basic.py for BOOLEANS_* constants to see the full lists.
-If your option IS a boolean, just use `type=bool`, there is no need to populate 'choices'.
+    * Do not use Boolean values in a choice list .
+For example, in the list `choices: ['no', 'verify', 'always]`, 'no' will be interpreted as a Boolean value (you can check basic.py for BOOLEANS_* constants to see the full list of Boolean keywords).
+If your option actually is a boolean, just use `type=bool`; there is no need to populate 'choices'.
     * For new modules or options in a module add version_added.
-The version match the value the current development version, it is a string, not a float, so quote it.
+The version should match the value of the current development version and is a string (not a float), so be sure to enclose it in quotes.
     * Verify that arguments in doc and module spec dict are identical.
     * For password / secret arguments no_log=True should be set.
     * Requirements should be documented, using the `requirements=[]` field.